Eerily similar: How to spot a new IRD email scam

 • IRD glitch leaves couple working for six weeks without pay

-It said IRD had tried to send him the payment automatically, however, they did not have the recipient's details on file.
+It said IRD had tried to send him the payment automatically but did not have the recipient's details on file.

 Instead, the email was sent to his work address because the recipient had allegedly registered it with IRD - he had not.

-The recipient was told to click on a hyperlink to a website below and to have his credit card ready to follow the instructions on the screen.
+The recipient was told to click on a hyperlink to a website and to have his credit card ready to follow the instructions on the screen.

 He was aware the email was someone trying to scam him and forwarded it to the Herald in an attempt to warn others of the danger.

-It looked eerily similar to an official IRD email but had several telling clues which helped the recipient establish whether or not it was fake.
+It looked eerily similar to an official IRD email but several telling clues helped the recipient establish whether or not it was fake.

 It was sent by a fake email address, had no personalised greeting and included dollar amounts in the refund email - which IRD doesn't do.